 Offer opportunities for small group work or partnerships (often, hearing the thoughts of peers will inspire students, and being a member of a group can motivate students to contribute to the best of their ability).
 These are students you want to challenge, as well, so offer extension activities when they are ready.
 For example, a good extension activity in reading is to rewrite the end of the book or to write about what would you like to discuss with the main character or the author.

 For above average students...

-Raise the bar with challenge/enrichment activities (Making Thinking Visible activity downloads, which encourage students to thinking more deeply about a topic or text, are a great resources).
+Raise the bar with challenge/enrichment activities (Making Thinking Visible activity downloads, which encourage students to think more deeply about a topic or text, are great resources).
 Pull questions for these students from DOK levels 3 and 4.

 Using Assessments to Guide Differentiation

 Personally, I have found the best way to differentiate for my students is by using assessments to guide my instruction.
 Students need to be assessed in order to collect information about how much knowledge and skill they have acquired (assessment as a measurement tool).
 Students also need to be assessed so as to gauge the student's level of learning (assessment as an evaluative tool).

 There are two basic types of assessments: formative and summative.